edgelesssys/constellation/docs/versioned_docs/version-2.10/overview/performance/application.md

 Vault-benchmark generates load on a Vault deployment and measures response times.

 This article describes the results from running vault-benchmark on Constellation, AKS, and GKE.
-The setup for producing the data discussed in this article can be found in the [vault-benchmarks](https://github.com/edgelesssys/vault-benchmarks) repository.
+You can find the setup for producing the data discussed in this article in the [vault-benchmarks](https://github.com/edgelesssys/vault-benchmarks) repository.

 The Vault API used during benchmarking is the [transits secret engine](https://developer.hashicorp.com/vault/docs/secrets/transit).
 This allows services to send data to Vault for encryption, decryption, signing, and verification.